‘Vanderpump Rules’ Stassi Schroeder Flashes Massive Engagement Ring From Beau Clark—See The Stunning Photos

 You can see photos of Stassi Schroeder’s engagement ring below.

-Full details on Stassi’s engagement ring have not yet been revealed but there’s no doubt it set her commercial casting director fiancé back a pretty penny.
+Full details on Stassi’s engagement ring have not yet been revealed, but there’s no doubt it set her commercial casting director fiancé back a pretty penny.
 Jewelry and style expert Lauren McCawley told E!
-News she estimates the vintage diamond ring clocks in at 3-carats.
+News she estimates the vintage diamond ring clocks in at three carats.
 The stunning piece, which features graduated diamond sides, likely retails at more than $50,000, the expert notes.

 Of course, this is not the first massive rock for a Vanderpump Rules beauty.
 Just one year ago, Jax popped the question to Brittany with a custom-made ring by Kyle Chan.
 The 3.14-carat, cushion-cut, certified white-diamond engagement ring cost a whopping $70,000, according to Lookbook.
 Chan told the site the ring features a double diamond halo, representing one for Brittany and one for Jax.

 In addition, Vanderpump Rules star Lala Kent is currently flashing her bling from fiancé Randall Emmett.
-People notes that the engaged Bravo star sports a 6-carat round-cut diamond with a circular pavé ring of diamonds around the edge and along the band.
-The jaw-dropping ring features 18-carat white gold in the center and totals $150,000.
+People notes that the engaged Bravo star sports a six-carat round-cut diamond with a circular pavé ring of diamonds around the edge and along the band.
+The jaw-dropping ring features 18-karat white gold in the center and totals $150,000.

 Vanderpump Rules is currently filming its eighth season, so Stassi Schroeder’s engagement ring will most certainly be showcased in the new season.